Marine Education Program

 CCS marine education offers a schedule of programs designed for a broad spectrum of audiences and ages, including students and the general public.
 Programs incorporate cutting edge research of CCS scientists, as well as an introduction to the natural history of coastal and marine environments of Cape Cod.

-In July, CCS will host the 4th Annual Whale Week: A Celebration of the Sea July 28th-Aug 1st.
-A week-long schedule of events includes a home-made boat race, sponsored by Venture Athletics, Thursday August 3rd, whale games, the Amazing Race 4, and 5k Run the Trails for Whales.
+In July, CCS will host the 7th Annual Whale Week: A Celebration of the Sea July 30th-Aug 5th.
+A week-long schedule of events includes the famous home-made boat race, sponsored by Venture Athletics, Thursday August 3rd, whale games, the Amazing Race 4, and 5k Run the Trails for Whales.

 CCS marine education seeks to develop partnerships with local schools to develop hands-on classroom activities and field visits.
-PCCS welcomes visiting students, classes, teachers and entire schools.
+CCS welcomes visiting students, classes, teachers and entire schools.
 A visiting school may be interested in our new scientific and natural history exploration programs, as well as other unique field experiences.
-PCCS will design an educational program using our scientific expertise.
+CCS will design an educational program using our scientific expertise.
 Please contact us for pricing information.